ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Implementation Considerations on Using CATS Metrics {#sec-metric-implementation}

+Advertising per-instance computing-related metrics instead of aggregating them into per-site advertisements have scalability implications on involved CATS elements.
+Special care should be considered by providers when enabling per-instance metric distribution.

 Computing metrics need to be normalized (i.e., convert metric values with or without units into unitless scores), aggregated, or a combination thereof in order to soften the scalability impact while providing sufficient detail for effective CATS decision-making.
 See, e.g., {{?I-D.ietf-cats-metric-definition}} for a discussion on metrics and distribution approaches.

 Depending on the resources and processing capabilities of CATS components, the normalization and aggregation functions can be located in different CATS components.
 An approach is to implement the normalization and aggregation functions located away from C-PSes, especially when C-PSes are co-located with CATS-Forwarders.
 With this in mind, the normalization and aggregation functions of CATS metrics can be placed at service contact instances or C-SMAs.